-- 1.6 (A) For courses that are highly coordinated, faculty must carefully adhere to the common expectations of the course.
+- 1.6 (A) Coordinated Courses: For courses that are highly coordinated, faculty must carefully adhere to the common expectations of the course.
 The expectation is that all assessments required for that course (not just one of multiple sections) is present.
 Individual sections may vary in assessment outcome due to time offered, particular student population, or hurricane delays, however, instructors must cover 'common' material and explain raw assessment data from their section in a narrative.
 In a 'common, multiple section course' or 'core' course, failure to deliver all materials in the syllabus is cause for concern.
-Similarly, in single section courses, assessment materials should demonstrate that course delivery supported student learning outcomes and subjects defined for delivery in the syllabus. - 1.6 (B) For repeated deliveries, faculty should present evidence that the course is effective and where possible that the effectiveness of their instruction is improving. - 1.6 (C) Laboratory / project-based learning instruction and other instructional activities.
+Similarly, in single section courses, assessment materials should demonstrate that course delivery supported student learning outcomes and subjects defined for delivery in the syllabus. - 1.6 (B) Repeated Delivery.
+For repeated deliveries, faculty should present evidence that the course is effective and where possible that the effectiveness of their instruction is improving. - 1.6 (C) Laboratory / project-based learning instruction and other instructional activities.
 Evidence must demonstrate that the instructional activity is well planned, and the learning outcomes are achieved.
 A minimum requirement is that instructional materials are sufficiently complete and organized so that students can use them to achieve the learning outcomes for the activity. - 1.6 (D) Effective development/application of new instructional methods.
 New pedagogical interventions should be supported by the literature and aligned with a reasonable rationale that justify the exploration/adoption of such technique.
 The university encourages new instructional methods, but not at the expense of learning outcomes; hence experimentation with new instructional techniques must be well coordinated with a chair and care taken to deliver all course topics.
 If an instructor chooses to implement a new teaching technique, they must be sure the course materials /topics in the syllabus are not compromised. - 1.6 (E) New course development.
 This activity ranges from development of a new course for Florida Poly to significant redesign of an existing course where the instructor develops a substantial amount of material for the delivery of the course.
 Creating a significant volume of high-quality new courses materials with appropriate assessment methods show exemplary effort on the part of the faculty.
 Delivering course materials consisting primarily of the publisher's resources is deemed satisfactory.
-Random inclusion of course materials not aligned with the outcomes and subject matter of the course is deemed as unsatisfactory. - 1.6 (F) Other instructional activities.
+Random inclusion of course materials not aligned with the outcomes and subject matter of the course is deemed as unsatisfactory.

+1.6 (F) Other instructional activities.
 These activities typically include, but are not limited to, course coordinator delivery of courses across multiple sections, preparation of ABET materials.
 Course coordinators for multi-section courses (lecture/lab) have the lead role in developing course materials, maintaining Canvas shell to share course materials (lectures, assignments, rubrics, etc.) with others, conducting weekly/bi-weekly course coordination meetings, coordinating availability of supplies, and collecting formal and informal feedback for instructors (who would be fulfilling roles as described in 'part c' of this item.)
 A minimum standard is to meet with faculty regularly to create an appropriate outcome and to provide an organizational framework for success of the multi-section course.
 Preparation of ABET materials is similarly a significant responsibility; a minimum contribution is to provide timely delivery of materials in association with the schedule that has been agreed upon.

-2.0 Research or Other Creative/Scholarly Activities
+2.0 Research or Scholarly/Creative Activities

-Core Criterion: Promotion to Professor requires that a faculty member has established a unique and scholarly expertise and reputation in their field and demonstrates activity that aligns with this professional direction.
+Core Criterion: At the Assistant Professor level, a faculty member should demonstrate that they are pursuing a research direction that has the potential to develop an expertise in their field and have activity that aligns with this professional direction.